3 Encouraging Reasons 'the Steadfast Love of the Lord Never Ceases' for Us

 This kind of love does exist and it’s found in the Lord.
 I’ve experienced His incredible love and I know, like the author of Lamentations, that the steadfast love of the Lord never ceases.

 The Hebrew word translated here as steadfast has also been translated as mercy, kindness, lovingkindness, and goodness.
 This word is powerful.
 The Gesenius' Hebrew-Chaldee Lexicon describes it as “zeal towards any one, love, kindness."
+Other translations read:

 To think that the zealous love of the Lord is offered to us free of charge is an incredible thought.
+The Lord is faithful.
+He is unchanging in His promises to us even when we are unfaithful to Him.
+His mercy never stops and it is in that mercy that we find steadfast love.

 What Is the Context and Author of Lamentations 3:22?